kremo/2D-Android-Shooter/README.md

-DemoAndroidGame
+Android Shooter Demo
 ===============
+Adam Falcon 10/19/14

-A Simple Shooting Android Game; In order to familiarize myself with LibGDX and Android Development
+A Simple Shooting Android Game; In order to familiarize myself with LibGDX and Android Dev/Game Dev;

+Alpha Build 0.1.0
+-Game can be played as a very simple arcade shooter -Added a Simple Score System > PlayerScore.java -Simple Collision Manager
+-Informs a player when they've been hit and pauses game

+Alpha Build 0.0.9
+-Added Enemy Ship Destruction on Player Hit
+-Respawn Time and Shooting time .40f/.25f each
+-Uses each Devices' Width/Height to load the game.
+May not be the best way to do this